sgzed86/ColorectalCancerOmics/README.md

 # ColorectalCancerOmics
+This is just Gen-omics research currently, I will layer in the multi-omics from CPTAC later.

 This analysis is written in R using the data from TCGA, analyzing based on the available cancer markers.

 5/22/2025 The underlying data is from 481 files with a size 2.03 gb.
 It took a little while to download directly into RStudio.